red6/dmn-check/README.md

 ### Correctly Connected Requirement Graphs

-The DMN standard also provides a way to connect decisions tables with each other and to model inputs and knowledge sources.
+The DMN standard also provides a way to connect decision tables with each other and to model inputs and knowledge sources.
 The resulting graphs are called [Decision Requirement Graphs (DRG)](https://docs.camunda.org/manual/latest/reference/dmn/drg/).

 `dmn-check` verifies that a Decision Requirement Graph
 - is [connected](https://en.wikipedia.org/wiki/Connectivity_(graph_theory))
 - is [acyclic and directed](https://en.wikipedia.org/wiki/Directed_acyclic_graph)
 - ensures compatibility of in- and outputs
-- has only one leaf node (i.e. exactly one node determines the output)
+- has only one leaf node (i.e., exactly one node determines the output)
 - has no (self-) loops

 In the following example, decision table `Dish` has `Season` and `How many guests` as inputs, but instead of the input `Season` there is an